Sri Lanka rupee edges up as exporters, banks sell dollars

-COLOMBO, July 3 The Sri Lankan rupee traded marginally higher on Monday as dollar sales by exporters and banks surpassed importer greenback demand, dealers said.
+COLOMBO, July 3 (Reuters) - The Sri Lankan rupee traded marginally higher on Monday as dollar sales by exporters and banks surpassed importer greenback demand, dealers said.

 Expectations of a rise in imports weighed on the local currency, they added.